 |activation_due||The number of days to add to the current date to calculate the default e-activation task due date.
 The value is added to all e-activation tasks.
 When the due date passes, a notification is sent to the user that is assigned the e-resource activation task and an alert is displayed in the user’s list of tasks.
 For more information, see Managing Electronic Resource Activation and Manually Creating a PO Line.|

 Use this customer parameter to control how punctuation is handled when a bibliographic record is updated by headings information.
 The following options can be configured:

 Enter Y to have the system add or correct punctuation using the rules identified in the Implemented Punctuation Rules for Updated Bibliographic Records section.
 This is the default setting.

 Enter N to specify that no punctuation is to be added or corrected when bibliographic records are updated by headings information.

-Enter LDR for this customer parameter when you want the system to determine how to handle the punctuation based on the content of position 18 in the LDR.
+Enter 'LDR' when you want the system to determine how to handle the punctuation based on the content of position 18 in the LDR.
 When position 18 contains c or n (see the MARC 21 standard), punctuation is not added to the bibliographic record.
 For anything else specified in position 18, punctuation is added or corrected in the bibliographic record.

 These punctuation settings apply when: